MonoGame/MonoGame/README.md

 The full source code is available here from GitHub:

  * Clone the source: `git clone https://github.com/MonoGame/MonoGame.git`
- * Setup the submodules: `git submodule update --init`
+ * Set up the submodules: `git submodule update --init`
  * Run Protobuild.exe to generate project files and solutions.
    * If on Linux or Mac, run it with mono: `mono Protobuild.exe`
  * You can generate solutions for platforms that are not buildable from the current OS with: